aditi-dsi/attention-is-all-you-need/README.md

 Requires: Python 3.8+, PyTorch 1.13+

 ### Acknowledgement
-This implementation was developed as part of my deep learning study, and is heavily inspired by the lectures of Professor Dr. Arun Rajkumar on responsible for the course [Responsible & Safe AI Systems](https://youtu.be/mbSMzeCQ0NU?si=KJO1A9fUHMiY0mSt).
+This implementation was developed some time back as part of my deep learning study, and is heavily inspired by the lectures of Professor Dr. Arun Rajkumar for the course [Responsible & Safe AI Systems](https://youtu.be/mbSMzeCQ0NU?si=KJO1A9fUHMiY0mSt).